ArslanAmeer/lkshop-eCommerceSite/README.md

 **_Has:_** Admin panel ⚙ through which one can manage 💻 content of shop like , slider images 🖼 on main page, ➕ add product , 🔧 manage products, 👷‍♂️ manage users, 🌍 manage locations and many more 🎊...

+Use It anywhere, just by giving credit to effort i make in creating this project. :)

 ---
 ### Demo Image 🖼:
 ![](lkshopdemo.png)